IRMP-org/IRMP/README.md

 - For STM32 (BluePill) **timer 3 (Servo timer) channel 1** is used as default.<br/>
 - If you use polling mode with timer 2, the `millis()` function and the corresponding timer is not used by IRMP!
 - In Interrupt mode, the `micros()` function is used as timebase.

+# Features
+- Interrupt mode for major protocols.
+- Supports inverted feedback LED for send and receive feedback.
+- Supports inverted IR output for LED connected to VCC.
+- Compatible with Arduino tone() library.

 # Schematic for Arduino UNO
 | IR-Receiver connection | Serial LCD connection |